Application process for PGY-1 positions.

 Our Application Process

 The AUA match opens for applicants on October 15, 2020.
 Usually, we receive around 250-300 applications for our three civilian positions.
 The military position is matched separately under an agreement with the Department of Defense.
 We will likely close our accrual of applicants on November 1, 2020 and begin the process of evaluating the applications.
 In general, incomplete applications should be made complete before November 1, 2020, or they will be dropped from consideration.
 When completed, applications are divided for consideration by several independent committees of the faculty.
 These committees score the application and rank-order according to their area of review.
 Except for the program director, no faculty member sits on more than one committee and the results of other committees’ scoring are blinded until after the interviews are completed.
 Each area is weighted as determined by the faculty at the Annual Program Evaluation (APE) review.
 Based upon the weighted overall score, the top candidates are invited for interviews.
-Thirty to thirty-two applicants will be interviewed during our virtual interview sessions scheduled in late November, early December 2020.
+Thirty to thirty-two applicants will be interviewed during our virtual interview sessions scheduled for Monday, November 23 and Tuesday, November 24, 2020.

 Five committees review the following application requirements: